sthagen/i18next-react-i18next/README.md

 - **Simplicity:** no need to change your webpack configuration or add additional babel transpilers, just use create-react-app and go.
 - **Production ready** we know there are more needs for production than just doing i18n on the clientside, so we offer wider support on [serverside](https://www.i18next.com/overview/supported-frameworks) too (nodejs, php, ruby, .net, ...). **Learn once - translate everywhere**.
-- **Beyond i18n** comes with [locize](https://locize.com) bridging the gap between development and translations - covering the whole translation process.
+- **Beyond i18n** comes with [Locize](https://locize.com) bridging the gap between development and translations - covering the whole translation process.
+Now with a **Free plan** for your side projects!

 ![ecosystem](https://raw.githubusercontent.com/i18next/i18next/master/assets/i18next-ecosystem.jpg)